sensu/sensu-docs/content/sensu-go/6.2/web-ui/view-manage-resources.md

 {{% notice commercial %}}
 **COMMERCIAL FEATURE**: In the packaged Sensu Go distribution, the namespace switcher will list only the namespaces to which the current user has access.
-For more information, see [Get started with commercial features](../../commercial/).
+For more information, read [Get started with commercial features](../../commercial/).
 {{% /notice %}}

 {{< figure src="/images/namespace-switcher-1.png" alt="Sensu web UI namespace switcher" link="/images/namespace-switcher-1.png" target="_blank" >}}